 Moretta/Servetta muta.
 Its origin comes from the type of mask invented in France in the sixteenth century, but differs from others because it was only just large enough to conceal a woman's identity and was held in place by the wearer biting on a button all the time (the women wearing this mask were unable to speak), and was often finished off with a veil.

 The Fast Private Jet Team is happy to assist you with your luxury entrance into the Maritime Republic on board of an elegant private jet.
-We would be pleased to book for you also restaurant and events tickets to make this experience enjoyable under 360 degrees.
+We would be pleased to also book for you restaurant and events tickets to make this experience more enjoyable.
 If you plan to take part in an exclusive masquerade ball or other Venetian Carnival activities, please take into consideration that mask and outfits are necessary, to properly enjoy the atmosphere of this enchanting festival.

-Some of the most exclusive balls and parties we selected for you includes:
+Some of the most exclusive balls and parties we selected for you include:

 Il Ballo del Doge 2019 is an invitation to indulge in the attractiveness and beauty of the magnificent ephemeral.